Whitney towers and gropes in 4--manifolds: Introduction

 \end{enumerate}

-\end{thm} The proof of Theorem~\ref{class-order-thm} is given by a local construction meaning that, given caps for the $g_i$, the $D_i$ and $T$ are constructed in a neighborhood of the capped gropes $g^c_i$ and, given the $D_i$ contained in $T$, the gropes $g_i$ (and caps) are constructed in a neighborhood of $T$.
+\end{thm} The proof of Theorem~\ref{class-order-thm} is given by a local construction meaning that, given caps for the $g_i$, the $D_i$ and $\cW$ are constructed in a neighborhood of the capped gropes $g^c_i$ and, given the $D_i$ contained in $\cW$, the gropes $g_i$ (and caps) are constructed in a neighborhood of $\cW$.
+(This construction also applies to {\em closed} (boundaryless) gropes and Whitney towers.)